celo-org/epochs/README.md

 ## Usage

 > **WARNING**
-> Currently the prototype doesn't work.
+> The demos are work in progress and may not work as expected at the moment.

 ### Requirements